Valentino Rossi: 2003

 After a strong 2002, Rossi continued to dominate in 2003 despite competition from emerging Spaniard Sete Gibernau.
 Rossi took pole and won the first round of the season in Japan, but the race was marred by the death of Japanese rider Daijiro Kato.
 Rossi finished second in the South African round before winning again in Spain.
 He won in Italy and came second again in Catalunya.
 He took two third-place finishes in the Dutch and British rounds, and another second place in Germany, losing to Gibernau by 0.060 seconds.

-After Germany, Rossi won three more races in the Czech Republic, Portugal and Rio de Janeiro.
-Rossi ended his season by scoring three consecutive poles and race wins in the Malaysian, Australian and Valencian Community rounds.
-The Australian victoy is considered by many to be one of Rossi's greatest career moments: despite being given a ten-second penalty, he was able to pull away from the rest of the field, finishing more than fifteen seconds and winning the race.
+After Germany, Rossi won three more races in the Czech Republic, Portugal, and Rio de Janeiro.
+Rossi ended his season by scoring three consecutive poles and race wins in the Malaysian, Australian, and Valencian Community rounds.
+The Australian victory is considered by many to be one of Rossi's greatest career moments: despite being given a ten-second penalty, he was able to pull away from the rest of the field, finishing more than fifteen seconds and winning the race.

 Rossi won the 2003 title in Malaysia, his third in the top class and fifth title overall, with two races remaining.
 He won the final race in the Valencian Community round, his final win for Honda.

 Rossi parted ways with Honda at the end of the season.
 Mid-season rumours pointed towards a possible move to Ducati, but Rossi passed the offer up, partly because of Ducati's uncompetitiveness and partly because he didn't like their mindset.
 Ultimately, Rossi signed a two-year contract with rivals Yamaha reportedly worth in excess of US$12 million; a price no other manufacturer, even Honda, was willing to pay.